en-ken/typescript-fsa-redux-observable-of-action/README.md

-# typescript-fsa-redux-observable-rxjs6
+# typescript-fsa-redux-observable-of-action
-RxJS v6 compatible typescript-fsa-redux-observable
+RxJS v6 compatible definition of `ofAction` in [typescript-fsa-redux-observable](https://github.com/m0a/typescript-fsa-redux-observable).